Easy Tarte Tatin

 Jump to Recipe

-This take on a classic French apple pastry dessert, Tarte Tatin, is easy enough to make any night of the week!
+This take on a classic French apple pastry dessert, tarte Tatin, is easy enough to make any night of the week!
 Did I mention that it’s stunning?
-Serve warm as-is, with vanilla ice cream or homemade Vanilla Whipped Cream.

 overhead view of tarte tatin on a plate.

 I’m all about desserts that look and taste like you’ve spent hours making them, when it really took no time!
-This apple tarte tatin is an apple season MUST.
+This apple tarte Tatin is an apple season MUST along with my classic Apple Crumble.
 It’s just too good and too simple to not give it a try.
+Serve warm as-is, with vanilla ice cream or homemade Vanilla Whipped Cream.

 • Less dishes.
 Instead of caramelizing apples in a pan with butter and sugar, your oven will do the hard work!
 Thinly sliced apples layered on a buttery dark brown sugar mixture will bake and bubble into a light caramel-like sauce, infusing into the apples.